Korey Lee Preview, Player Props: White Sox vs. Royals

 Korey Lee At The Plate

-- Lee has a home run and three walks while hitting .103.
+- Lee is hitting .118 with a home run and four walks.

-- Twice in 10 games this season, Lee has gotten aboard via a hit, and he had multiple hits in one of those games.

-- He has hit a long ball in one of 10 games, and in 3.1% of his plate appearances.
+- Lee has picked up a hit in three games this season (25.0%), including one multi-hit game.

 - Lee has driven in a run in one game this year, and it was more than one in that game.